FrankCuiCN/Workbench/README.md

 # Workbench
-A convenient interface for interaction with Language Models and Reasoner Models.
+A convenient interface for interacting with Language Models and Reasoner Models.

 ## License Information
 This project is licensed under the MIT License (see LICENSE for details).